gdarko/wp-vimeo-videos/readme.txt

 10. GravityForms Integration (PRO version)

 == Changelog ==

+= Version 1.7.3 =
+- Fixed user filter dropdown in Media > Vimeo
+- Fixed user admin url when clicking on the author in Media > Vimeo
+- Improved the TinyMCE upload modal styling
+- Updated sweetalert2 from version 8.17.1 to version 11.1.4 (latest)
+- Updated and resynced the .pot i18n template to add the new strings

+_PRO ONLY:_
+- Added enhanced LeardDash integration.
+Besides the Gutenberg & Classic editor integrations, it now integrates in "Video Progression" field in Topic/Lesson settings.
+- Added merge tags support for the GravityForms integration
+- Added support for Live Pro, Live Business, Live Premium, Producer plans
+- Fixed Vimeo deletion.
+It failed to delete remote (vimeo.com) video when user deletes Video form the admin screens
+- Fixed fatal error triggered when activating the plugin

 = Version 1.7.2 =
 * Fixed a lot of problems related to lowercase HTTPv2 headers for users that use HTTPv2